When You Can’t Get Medicaid And Can’t Afford Obamacare

 Lower benefits due to higher deductibles and out-of-pocket maximum amounts.

-In an attempt to keep premiums from being even higher than they otherwise would be in order to cover all of the claims costs, insurance companies began designing their Obamacare policies with higher and higher deductibles and higher and higher out-of-pocket maximums.
+In an attempt to keep premiums from being even higher than they otherwise would be in order to cover all of the claims costs, insurance companies designed their Obamacare policies with higher and higher deductibles and higher and higher out-of-pocket maximums.
 The federal government has been consistently increasing the out-of-pocket limits that qualified health insurance policies can have.

 • In 2014, the out-of-pocket limits were: